OpenApoc/OpenApoc/README.md

   - you need have all files in ISO file including MUSIC etc
   - if it's in .iso format, rename it to "cd.iso"
   - if it's not, copy all the contents into a folder and rename the folder to "cd.iso"
+  - we also support the .cue / .bin files (which are used, for example, in the gog.com version)
+  - you rename the .cue file "cd.iso", put it in the data/ folder, then put the .bin file in the same folder (without changing it's name - so for example the gog.com file remails "XCOM.BIN")
 * Download OpenApoc: [![Windows Build Status](https://img.shields.io/appveyor/ci/OpenApoc/openapoc.svg?label=WindowsAppveyor)](https://ci.appveyor.com/project/openapoc/openapoc/)
   - If you see a green latest build then you can get it, if it's not then go to HISTORY at the top and click another build that's green
   - Click Platform x64 (or Win32 if you need 32bit binaries)